lara-zeus/replies/README.md

 </a>

 ## Features

-- 🔥 Add any resources to bookmark.
+- 🔥 Associate comments to any model.
-- 🔥 easy access to the bookmark list from the top bar
+- 🔥 The comments can be approved and nested.
-- 🔥 included widget
+- 🔥 Included Livewire component

-and more in the way.
+- 🔥 More Features are coming

 ## Demo

-visit our demo site: https://demo.larazeus.com/admin/bookmarks
+visit our demo site: https://demo.larazeus.com/admin/tickets/1

 ## Full Documentation